ozziexsh/comit-react/readme.md

 - [Background Information](background.md) - Recommended first read.
 General information and tips that will help you throughout the course
 - [Resources](resources.md) - Contains helpful links to read when you're stuck or looking to learn more
-- [Exercises](https://github.com/nehero/comit-react/tree/master/exercises) - Numerically ordered exercises to help sink in the new skills you are learning
+- [Lessons](https://github.com/nehero/comit-react/tree/master/lessons) - Numerically ordered lessons each containing an exercise to help sink in the new skills you are learning